matrix-org/synapse/docs/workers.md

 #### Background tasks

-There is also *experimental* support for moving background tasks to a separate worker.
+There is also support for moving background tasks to a separate worker.
 Background tasks are run periodically or started via replication.
 Exactly which tasks are configured to run depends on your Synapse configuration (e.g. if stats is enabled).